Rtaylo16/React-google-book-search/README.md

 ## Application
 This application allows the user to search books via google books api and save the book at the click of a button.
 In a business context this application allows consumers to search books before they buy from the google store or amazon.
-Furthermore if the consumer needs to reference the books they
+Furthermore if the consumer needs to reference the books they can hit the saved books tab and see the books they have saved.

 ## Technology
 * React